husqybot/.github/profile/README.md

 ## CHANGELOG

-The most up-to-date version of the Husqy Changelog, also available at: https://husqy.xyz/changelog/
+The most up-to-date version of the Husqy Changelog.

 ## privacy-policy

-The most up-to-date version of the Husqy Privacy Policy, also available at: https://husqy.xyz/privacy/
+The most up-to-date version of the Husqy Privacy Policy.

 ## terms-of-service

-The most up-to-date version of the Husqy Terms of Service, also available at: https://husqy.xyz/terms-of-service/
+The most up-to-date version of the Husqy Terms of Service.